 Bicentennial Park

-You’re spoiled for choice here!
+You’re spoiled for choice at Bicentennial Park!
 Spread your picnic blanket at Lake Belvedere or under a shady shelter and take advantage of the free BBQs.
 Let the kids run wild at the adventure playground with its sandpit, slide, climbing frame, swings and shade sails.
-If it’s really hot they can coll off at the splashing fountains and water spouts at the water play area!
-See the incredible views from the Treillage Tower or take the bush walk trail.
+If it’s really hot, they can cool off at the splashing fountains and water spouts at the water play area!

 Greater West